albabkou/testALA/README.md

 - display books by status on user profile
 - embedded/popup book preview
 - Link to amazon to purchase books
+- Google Chrome extension for easy access to our app from anywhere the user may be surfing in the internet.

 ## Links and Resources